 There are many more pros and cons for specifically using each process which are dependant on the individual job.

-Usually each individual print house will determine and setup the options available for you, so you don’t have to worry too much about the processes if it’s an everyday print job.
+Each individual print house will determine and set-up the options available for you, so you don’t have to worry too much about which processes to chose unless you have a very specific requirement.

-The more printed copies you buy the better deal you can source from a print design company or professional printer.
-Printers usually have special offers on set items which will save you money rather then going for odd number quantities.
+The more printed copies you buy the better deal you can source from a print company.
+Printers usually have special offers on set items which will save you money rather th

-E.g. You may want 1000 A5 flyers, 1000 business cards and 1000 posters.
-This is regarded as three separate jobs.
-Effectively a printer may offer a special package which will be cheaper such as 500 of each for one set price.
+E.g. You may want 1000 A5 flyers, 500 business cards and 100 posters.
+This is regarded as three separate jobs, each setup and billed separately.
+Instead, a printer may offer a special package which will be cheaper such as 500 of each for one set price.

 Quality can be determined in many ways from the professional graphic design to the print process or the finishing of a product, but one major factor is Paper Weight: